Nervous about delivering your chocolate and confessing your true feelings on Valentine’s Day? Don’t worry, we’ve got you!

-Although it may seem like a burden for the female only to gather their courage and give their chocolate to those they have affection for, it is believed that their effort will pay off on the 14th of the following month (March 14th, also known as White Valentine’s Day in Japan).
-On this day, the men will give the female their reply of affection, an action of reciprocation by giving them chocolate back as a present.
+Although it may seem like a burden for the ladies to gather their courage and give their chocolate to those they have affection for, it is believed that their effort will pay off on the 14th of the following month (March 14th, also known as White Valentine’s Day in Japan).
+On this day, the men will give the ladies their reply of affection, an action of reciprocation by giving them chocolate back as a present.

 So, the question is: How should you deliver your chocolate?
 When would be the best timing?
 Is there a full-proof way to deliver your feelings to the one you love?

 There is no special occasion better than Valentine’s Day to express your feelings to your special half or a prospective lover.
 Everyone knows what brand of chocolate they will prefer, but does everyone know how to deliver their chocolate in a successful way that will guarantee a resonation in the heart of their partner?
 Not really…